qdouble/angular-webpack-starter/README.md

 Default ports and option to use proxy backend for dev server can be changed in `constants.js` file.

-To create AOT version, run `yarn run compile`.
+To create AOT version, run `yarn run build:aot`.
 This will compile and build script.
 Then you can use `yarn run prodserver` to see to serve files.
-Do not use build:aot directly unless you have already compiled.
-Use `yarn run compile` instead, it compiles and builds:aot

 ### AOT  Don'ts